pvp-bot/demoparse/README.md

 [v0.5 template](https://datastudio.google.com/reporting/b68f5662-83b9-4c70-a18e-0f1e7e47aa1b)

-## other stuff
+## overrides
 The demorecord will miss some things in the match occasionally, especially on larger maps when you can get out of render range (note: perception range is irrelevant).
-You can manually add override lines to the start of the demofile (using any text editor) to change the match score, player team assignment, player powersets, or swap red and blue entirely.
+You can manually add override lines to the start of the demofile (using any text editor) to adjust the final match score, player team assignment, player powersets, or swap red and blue sides.
 See `data/override.py` for examples.